 Six male rabbits/group (range of Body Weight: 1.2-1.5kg) that are buy from Basrah Market at the age of 4-6 months.
 Six male dogs/group (body weight range: $2 \cdot 3$ kg) were bring from Basrah street (age of 2 months).
-The animals that individually Living in a controlled environment ( $21-25^{\circ}$ C, 45-65% humidity, 12-hour dark and light cycle, more than 10 times ventilation/hour).
-Control animals received standard, commercially available diets.
-The animal's treatment groups received the admixture of the standard diets and cocoa powder by 10% (250 mg/ Kg BW).
-While the serum and data of breed dogs taken from Veterinary Clinics.
+The animals that individually Living in a controlled environment ($21-25^{\circ}$ C, $45-65^{\circ}$ humidity, 12-hour cycle of dark and light, more than 10 times per hour of air flow).
+Standard, commercially available food was given to the animals in the control group.
+The animals' diets were mixed with cocoa powder by 10% (250 mg/Kg BW) and given to the treatment groups.
+While the serum and information about breeds of dogs were taken from Veterinary Clinics.